-Samarth Chaddha - Associate - Banking & Finance
+Samarth Chaddha - Associate - Banking and Finance

 In the June-July 2016 edition of Al Tamimi’s Law Update Article, we have previously provided an overview on the Crowdfunding Platforms in the UAE and highlighted some of the key regulatory issues commonly encountered.
 In an effort to facilitate the growth of the SME sector and FinTech innovations in the region while managing investors risks, there have been a number of welcomed developments and regulatory updates in the alternate funding space.